lyakoway/ai-RAG-chat/README.md

 Retrieval is measured by [`backend/scripts/evaluate.py`](backend/scripts/evaluate.py) on the same pipeline the chat uses.
-Figures below are the **held-out bilingual set (~180 queries)** on the public demo pack.
+Figures below are from the **held-out bilingual set (~180 queries)**, measured on the public demo pack.
 The index is rebuilt from scratch on every run.

 ### Retrieval quality (evaluation)